African Americans and Seattle's civil rights history

 A social worker, Dorothy Hollingsworth moved to Seattle in 1946 and became active in the Christian Friends for Racial Equality and later the Central Area Civil Rights Committee and Model Cities.
 She served as first director of Head Start in Seattle, and was the first black woman elected to the Seattle School Board.

-After joining the Black Panther Party in 1969, Leon Hobbs used his military experience to train chapter members in weapons and tactics.
+After joining the Black Panther Party in 1969, Leon Hobbs used his military experience to train Seattle Chapter members in weapons and tactics.
 He later served as bodyguard to Huey P. Newton.

 Hubbard, Walter

-Walter Hubbard’s civil rights leadership, in Seattle and around the country, grew out of his involvement with the Catholic Church.
-A co-founder of Seattle’s Catholic Interracial Council and the Catholic Church’s Project Equality, Hubbard also helped lead the Central Area Civil Rights Committee.
-He continues to lead the National Office of Black Catholics.
+Walter Hubbard’s civil rights leadership grew out of his involvement with the Catholic Church.
+Hubbard co-founded Seattle’s Catholic Interracial Council and the Catholic Church’s Project Equality, and served in the leadership of Seattle's Central Area Civil Rights Committee and the National Office of Black Catholics.

 Johnson, Charles V.

-Charles Johnson was President of the Seattle chapter of NAACP from 1959 through the 1964, of the Northwest Area Conference of the NAACP until the early 1970s, and served on the Executive Board of the National NAACP from 1968 to 1995.
+Charles Johnson has a long record of leadership in the NAACP: he was President of the NAACP's Seattle Chapter from 1959 to 1964, of its Northwest Area Conference until the early 1970s, and served on the National NAACP's Executive Board from 1968 to 1995.
 He played a leading role in the Central Area Civil Rights Committee and Model Cities.
-From 1969 to 1998 he served as a judge, first in Municipal Court, then in Superior Court.
+From 1969 to 1998 he served as a Judge, first in Municipal Court, then in Superior Court.

 Johnson, Ron

-Shortly after moving to Seattle from Los Angeles in 1969, Ron Johnson joined the Black Panther Party and served as Minister of Information through much of the 1970s.
+Shortly after moving to Seattle from Los Angeles in 1969, Ron Johnson joined the Black Panther Party and served as the local Chapter's Minister of Information through much of the 1970s.

 Lanier, Herman